RAHB-REALTORS-Association/CREA-API-WP/README.md

 1. Download the plugin's ZIP file and extract the `crea-api` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Navigate to the 'Settings' > 'CREA API' screen and configure your  credentials.

+> [!NOTE]
+> If you are a board/association, you can obtain your CREA API credentials by contacting the business development team at CREA.

 ## License
 - The code in this repository is licensed under the GPLv2 License - see the [LICENSE](LICENSE) file for details.